DiamondLightSource/dodal/docs/how-to/write-tests.md

     }
 ```

-The mock `ConfigClient` is then configured with this data:
+The mock `ConfigClient` defined in `tests/conftest.py` (which is an avaliable fixture for every test) is then configured with this data:

 ```python
 from daq_config_server.client import ConfigClient